IBM/data-privacy-toolkit/docker/README.md

 # Data Privacy Toolkit - CLI

-This project contains the command line interface (CLI), and the corresponding Docker image, of the Data Privacy Toolkit (DPT).
-Refer to the [documentation](../docs/toolkit/README.md) for information about the offered capabilities.
+This project contains the command line interface (CLI) and the corresponding Docker image of the Data Privacy Toolkit (DPT) Refer to the [documentation](../docs/toolkit/README.md) for information about the offered capabilities.

 ## Requirements